yakowa/charInSentence/README.md

 #### Reference Two

-Sentence that the character list is compared to.
+The sentence that the character list is compared to.
 (Input as a string)

 #### Reference Three